 Embrace color and texture with Bea Bongiasca, a Milan-based brand known for candy-colored enamel and stone pieces that channel a summer camp aesthetic.
 The designer launched her namesake brand in 2013 after graduating from the prestigious design school Central Saint Martins in London.
 We especially love her rings, which are playful and can feel more personalized when stacked.

-Best Chunky: Brinker & Eliza
+Brinker & Eliza

-Mother/daughter duo Brinker and Eliza Higgins put their heads and professional experiences in metalsmithing and fashion merchandising together to start a jewelry collection rooted in whimsicality.
+Mother-daughter duo Brinker and Eliza Higgins put their heads and professional experiences in metalsmithing and fashion merchandising together to start a jewelry collection rooted in whimsicality.
 Bold chains and charms dominate the line and can be worn on their own or layered for maximum impact, as influencers like Arielle Charnas and Whitney Port show on their Instagram accounts.
 Having tested their bracelets, it’s worth noting that each design comes in one size, running a standard total length of approximately 7.7 inches.
 This length cannot be adjusted, so if you have small wrists, they may not fit ideally.

 Completedworks designs semi-fine and fine jewelry using an environmentally conscious strategy of prioritizing recycled and fair-trade materials in the production process.
-(You can read their full pledge to sustainability, along with a breakdown of their design and production processes, here.)
+(You can read their full pledge to sustainability, along with a breakdown of their design and production processes here.)
 The brand, founded and creatively helmed by London-based designer Anna Jewsbury, prides itself on creating pieces that are sculptural, durable, and aesthetically timeless.

-London-born Elizabeth Gage marries creativity and tradition for her jewelry collections, which admirers seek for her imaginative combinations of gemstones and goldsmithing that speak through decades.
+London-born Elizabeth Gage marries creativity and tradition for her jewelry collections, which admirers seek for her imaginative combinations of gemstones and goldsmithing that have spoken through decades.
 “She’s so niche and so kind of classic and English, but I love her work,” says Lampley Berens, who treasures a gold and turquoise enamel zodiac ring her late mother bought for her 18th birthday.

 All of the designer’s pieces are displayed and available for purchase through the website.

-Best Vintage: Bell and Bird
+Bell and Bird

 Austin-based Bell and Bird carefully sources and curates 18th- and 19th-century jewelry, from Edwardian old mine cut diamond rings to colorful Victorian brooches, that are all viewable and purchasable via its website.
 Though, the selection, which evolves based on demand for the one-of-a-kind items, also serves as inspiration for in-house bespoke designs.